mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Turbo Streams Exercises

-#### Implementing Beer Removal with Confirmation Pop-up
+#### Implementing Brewery Removal with Confirmation Pop-up

-Enhance the beers list functionality by adding a button or text "X" for removing a beer from the database.
+Enhance the breweries list functionality by adding a button or text "X" for removing a brewery from the database (see [Rails views documentation](https://guides.rubyonrails.org/layouts_and_rendering.html#rendering-by-default-convention-over-configuration-in-action)).
 The implementation should follow these steps:

 1. __Initial Removal (No Turbo, Full Page Reload)__
-Initially, make the removal work without using Turbo, resulting in a full page reload after the delete action.
+Initially, make the removal work without using Turbo, requiring a full page reload after the delete action.

-2. __Dynamic Removal with Turbo Stream__
+2. __Dynamic Removal with Turbo Streams__
-Improve the functionality by dynamically removing the deleted beer from the list using Turbo Stream.
+Improve the functionality by dynamically removing the deleted brewery from the list using Turbo Streams.
 Ensure the removal is reflected in the UI without requiring a full page reload.

 3. __WebSocket Integration for Real-Time Updates__
 Leverage WebSockets to stream the removal action to all connected browsers in real time.

 4. __Confirmation Pop-up__
-Enhance the user experience by introducing a confirmation pop-up.
-When a user clicks the remove button, a confirmation dialog should appear with the text "Are you sure you want to remove beer X?".
+Enhance user experience by introducing a confirmation pop-up.
+When a user clicks the remove button, a confirmation dialog should appear with the text "Are you sure you want to remove brewery X and all beers associated with it?".
 The pop-up should provide options for "Cancel" and "Remove" actions.

 #### Dynamic Updating of Active and Retired Breweries

-On the front page, you will find two sections: _Number of Active Breweries_ and _Number of Retired Breweries_.
+Notice that _Number of Active Breweries_ and _Number of Retired Breweries_ require a full page reload to reflect the actual numbers.
 Make these numbers dynamic so that any addition or retirement of a brewery by any user triggers real-time updates.
 The changes should be streamed to reflect the updated counts instantly.

+Hint: you can render multiple turbo stream messages from a controller response by placing them in an array.

 ### Stimulus Exercises